dannychen0830/dannychen0830.github.io/story.md

 >
 > Dr.Cowan reminded him that he was leaving.
 Then, Dr.Wiener replied:
 >
 > "Oh!
-In that case, I must have eaten."
-And left the cafeteria.
+In that case, I must have eaten," and left the cafeteria.